UniBuc-DITC/osTicket/DEPLOYMENT.md

   to automatically renew the certificates when needed.
 - `--delete-setup-directory`: deletes the `setup` directory of the osTicket install.
 Useful after app updates or (re)deployments.
+It will also use the `SSH_KEY_PATH` environment, if set, to determine which SSH key to use for connecting to the server.

 After deploying a new version of the app, you should run `--renew-certificates` to make sure all the TLS certificates are fresh and configured, and then `--delete-setup-directory`, since otherwise osTicket will complain.